-.3.6.7_Energy Supply - Low-Carbon Charging Products
+4.3.6.7_Energy Supply - Low-Carbon Lifestyle with Energy Storage Integrated Charging Products

-In March 2022, NHOA, TCC launched Taiwan's first In response to energy transformation, TCC fully understood that the energy storage system is the key green-energy-only charging station "24K Green" at to stable energy supply; therefore, TCC developed an TCC DAKA in Hualien, which is 100% supplied by solar power.
-Currently, TCC has 9 charging stations energy storage integrated charging combination to meet the needs of the market.
-TCC's energy storage being launched or under construction in Taiwan, 6 of integrated charging station adopts a DC-DC design. which are energy storage integrated charging stations.
-The use of electric vehicles is expected to increase Energy will first be stored in the energy storage system and then be provided to the electric vehicle gradually due to the relevant laws and regulations by the energy storage system.
-As controlled by the and carbon reduction trends, such as the requirement program, the energy storage system will automatically of arrangement of parking spaces dedicated to the save the energy during the off-peak period and charge electric vehicle and its charging facilities at public the electric vehicle during the peak period, which can parking lots, which further increases the demand significantly mitigate the burden on the grid during for the establishment of charging facilities.
-TCC will the peak hours.
-Take the 180 kW charging station as continue to seize the opportunities in the market of an example, incorporated with TCC's 145 kW small new energy business, strengthen multiple applications energy storage facilities, only 40 kW power from the of the techniques, and improve the convenience of grid is required, and the rest is provided by the energy the charging process to make new energy fit in the storage system, which can reduce the occurrence of lifestyle of the public. instant overload of the grid.
+In response to energy transformation, TCC fully understood that the energy storage system is the key to stable energy supply; therefore, TCC developed an energy storage integrated charging combination to meet the needs of the market.
+TCC's energy storage integrated charging station adopts a DC-DC design.
+Energy will first be stored in the energy storage system and then be provided to the electric vehicle by the energy storage system.
+As controlled by the program, the energy storage system will automatically save the energy during the off-peak period and charge the electric vehicle during the peak period, which can significantly mitigate the burden on the grid during the peak hours.
+Take the 180 kW charging station as an example, incorporated with TCC's 145 kW small energy storage facilities, only 40 kW power from the grid is required, and the rest is provided by the energy storage system, which can reduce the occurrence of instant overload of the grid.